Nelson to test emergency notification system to raise awareness, begin preparations for season - Nelson News

-A test of the city’s emergency notification system will take place on Monday, May 5 during Emergency Preparedness Week.
+A test of the city’s emergency notification system will take place today during Emergency Preparedness Week.

 People who have registered with the city’s emergency notification system will only receive the test notification on the device they registered with: cellphone; landline; email; or app.

-The test (at 12 p.m.) is to get people aware of the season approaching, said Nelson Fire Rescue chief Jeff Hebert, in a press release.
+The test (at 12 p.m.) is to get people aware of the season approaching, said Nelson Fire Rescue chief Jeff Hebert.

 “This test aims to get residents thinking about emergency preparedness, provide a preview of what an emergency notification alert would look and sound like and encourage those who have not yet registered to do so,” he said.